The Adventure of the Speckled Band: Plot

 After Holmes agrees to take the case, he is visited by Roylott, who threatens to harm him if he interferes.
 Undaunted, Holmes leaves for the courthouse to examine Helen's mother's will; because of the fall in investment prices the yearly income of £1,100, is not more than £750.
 Each daughter can claim an income of £250, in case of marriage, and Roylott would not have much to live on.
 He and Watson then travel to Stoke Moran, where he scrutinizes the premises.
 Within Helen's room, he discovers her bed is anchored to the floor, an unconnected bell cord has been installed, and a ventilator hole connects her room to Roylott's.
 In Roylott's room, they notice a large safe and a saucer of milk.

-Holmes warns Helen to move to her old room that night, while he and Watson stay in Julia's room.
-Holmes remarks to Watson that Roylott is comparable to Drs William Palmer and Edward William Pritchard.
+While discussing his findings with Watson, Holmes remarks that Roylott is comparable to Drs William Palmer and Edward William Pritchard.

+Holmes instructs Helen to stay in Julia's old room until Roylott has retired for the night, then to show a light at the window and return to her room.
+Once she has done so, Holmes and Watson sneak onto the grounds and climb into Julia's room.
 After a tense wait, they hear a slight metallic noise and see a dim light through the ventilator, followed by a hissing sound.
 Holmes lights a candle and strikes at the bell cord, and they hear a terrifying scream.
-Holmes and Watson go to Roylott's room, where they see the "speckled band" – a venomous snake which Holmes identifies as the most poisonous snake in India.
+Holmes and Watson go to Roylott's room, where they see the "speckled band" – a fictional venomous swamp adder which Holmes identifies as the most poisonous snake in India.
 Angered by Holmes' blows, the snake had attacked Roylott, killing him.
+In order to prevent his daughters from marrying and so reducing his annual income, he had trained the snake to crawl through the ventilator and down the bell cord, bite anyone sleeping in Julia's bed, and return at his whistle (using the milk as a lure).
+He kept it in the safe during the day as a safety precaution.

 The official inquest rules Roylott met his fate while indiscreetly playing with a dangerous pet.
 Though Holmes also admits to indirectly killing Roylott, he does not foresee it troubling him and chooses not to tell the police Roylott's full motive to spare Helen any further grief.